 What is DPCM?

 DPI stands for “Dots Per Centimetre”.
 As you might expect it is the metric equivalent of DPI.
 Despite the practicality of DPCM, it is not a widely adopted term and DPI remains the industry standard measurement for dot density.

 How does DPI affect resolution?

 Digital print is an optical illusion.
-For the print to be successful, we need to present a matrix of dots that is fine enough to fool the human eye.
+For the print to be successful, we need to present a matrix of dots that’s fine enough to fool the human eye.
 Viewers must think they are seeing a representation of something they might see in real life.
 Something that consists of continuous lines and images, rather than a dotted pattern.

 To achieve that, certain conditions must be met.
 The density of dots, the size of the image, and distance from the observer must all be in the right range for our illusion to work.
-That is where DPI comes in.
+That’s where DPI comes in.
 It is a handy measurement for us to use when judging how finely we need to print so that our images to appear smooth and detailed in context.

 Is dot density measured over one dimension or two?